2016 BJS Instructions to Authors

 BJS publishes illustrations in the print issue that are used as the basis for a surgical quiz.
 We consider single surgical images in colour that are of educational value to surgeons.

 All illustrations must be in colour and of a high quality (>400dpi, preferably TIFF or EPS files); they must not have been published previously.
 Snapshots should be accompanied by a short question that might be general (e.g. what is this condition, and how should it be treated?), or multiple choice.
 The authors must also provide the answers to the quiz using text of no more than 100 words.
-Patient material should be accompanied by a signed consent form available here.
+Images of patients should be accompanied by a signed consent form available here.

 Snapshots in Surgery should be submitted online at http://mc.manuscriptcentral.com/bjs.
 Please note that there are many mandatory sections during submission that are not relevant to Snapshots in Surgery.
 Please mark these as ‘N/A’ in the ScholarOne submission.